lvntaslann/to-do-app/README.md

 # TO-DO APP

 This is a simple TO-DO app created using Flutter.
 The app allows users to create, update, and delete tasks.
-The main objective is to demonstrate the use of a local database, Hive, for storing tasks.
+The main purpose is to illustrate that the saving process is performed using a local database, Hive.
 ## Video Demonstration

 You can watch the video demonstration by clicking [here](https://drive.google.com/file/d/1R7TNBqMUUFIUEdWc8719flOb4IZ9-H8j/view?usp=sharing).